Clustering & Cluster Features

 .

-At least, the following parameters should be considered:
+At least, the following parameters should be considered when running density based clustering algorithms:

 : The minimum number of samples in a neighborhood for a point to be considered as a core point.eps